sphinx-doc/sphinx/doc/latex.rst

       The location in the LaTeX file has been moved to after :code-tex:`\\usepackage{sphinx}` and :code-tex:`\\sphinxsetup{..}`,
       hence also after
-      insertion of ``'fontpkg'`` key.
+      insertion of :ref:`fontpkg` key.
 This is in order to handle the paper layout options in a special way for Japanese documents: the text width will be set to an integer multiple of the *zenkaku* width, and the text height to an integer multiple of the baseline.
 See the